home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 woodcockEncounter rates for woodcock

-By 2020 this species was regularly present in winter.
-Woodcock emerge from woods to the east of the plot and cross the plot quite low down, probably to forage in the spinney or on nearby grassy fields.
+By 2020 woodcock were regularly present in winter.
+They emerge from woods to the east of the plot and cross the plot quite low down, probably to forage in the spinney or on nearby grassy fields.

 The peak count in winter 2019/20 was 12 crossing the plot at dusk.